Farmer-Eds-Shed/Silage-Calculator/README.md

 - Graph displaying negative numbers on scale when stock and silage values are zero.
   - This was a limitation of the google charts library, the solution was to hide the chart until a value greater than zero was to be displayed.
 - PDF not displaying input box values.
-  - This was a limitation of the jsPDF library when auto generating tables from HTML, the solution was to build an array from the table values before generating the PDF. see [Issue 804](https://github.com/simonbengtsson/jsPDF-AutoTable/issues/804)
+  - This was a limitation of the jsPDF-Autotable library when auto generating tables from HTML, the solution was to build an array from the table values before generating the PDF. see [Issue 804](https://github.com/simonbengtsson/jsPDF-AutoTable/issues/804)
 - Input box focus issue, calculation method not being called when input updated using arrow buttons on number inputs.
   - Solution was to use 'change' instead of 'focus out on event listener.
 - Input validation issue, negative numbers and exponents.